afrostalin/CEVPlayer/README.md

 # Using
 * After compiling plugin go to `bin/win_x64` folder and copy plugin to you project bin folder
 * Also you need copy `avutil-54.dll` and `swscale-3.dll` from `3rd/libav/bin` folder to you project bin folder and also to `CRYENGINE/bin/win_x64` folder
-* Add CryVideoPlugin to you .cryproject file
+* Add CryVideoPlayer to you .cryproject file

 ```bash
 {